-I am writing this to provide a support blueprint for physical and holistic recovery after a miscarriage.
+I am writing this to provide a blueprint for physical and holistic recovery after a miscarriage.

-There is very little nurturing support offered to women when they give birth to a live baby, and in particular, almost no bodywork support.
-When you lose a baby, the idea of this kind of support is almost non existent.
+There is very little nurturing support offered to women after they give birth to a live baby, and in particular, almost no support in terms of bodywork to help the body and spirit heal.
+When you lose a baby, this kind of support is almost non existent.
 This is one of the reasons I wrote my book, Why Postnatal Recovery Matters.
-In the book I also wrote chapter that covers postpartum after baby loss.
+In the book there is part that covers recovery after baby loss.

-It can leave you with emotions and feelings that have nowhere to do, both physically and emotionally.
+It can leave you with emotions and feelings that have nowhere to go, both physically and emotionally.
 Furthermore, there is no guide or support given to help you recover from a more holistic point of view.
-The leaflets given in the hospital usually only cover the physical aspects such as cramps and bleeding, but not much else beyond that.
+The leaflets given in the hospital usually only mention the physical aspects such as cramps and bleeding, but not much else beyond that.

-I have had 4 miscarriages and I wish I had known back then about the importance of nurturing myself back then.
-Yes I was given a week off work, and I went to miscarriage association meetings which I found very helpful, but I now know that there is much more that could have been done so soothe my heart and body.
+I have had 4 miscarriages and I wish I had known about the importance of nurturing myself back then.
+I was given a week off work, and I went to miscarriage association meetings which I found very helpful, but I now know that there is much more that could have been done so support and soothe my heart and body.

-I want to offer a simple guide about how to look after yourself when you have a miscarriage.
+A simple guide about how to look after yourself when you have a miscarriage:

-First of all, if you experience a loss, regardless of what stage of your pregnancy you are at, you will be postpartum.
-You will probably need to grieve, and you deserve the same support as a mother who has given birth to a live baby.
-In fact you will probably need it more.
+First of all, if you experience a loss, regardless of what stage of your pregnancy you were at, you will be in a postpartum state.
+You deserve the same support as a mother who has given birth to a live baby.
+In fact you will probably need it more, as you may experience deep grief.

 If you lost your baby earlier in pregnancy you might feel that your loss isn’t valid.
 But you cannot measure grief by what it looks like on paper.
 Your grief can be as real as if your baby died when you just found out you were pregnant, or if your baby died when he was several months old.